CNES/ccsdsmo-malgo-examples/README.md

 ### Delete

 The **delete operation** deletes an object (or set of objects) and causes an ObjectDeleted event to be published by the archive.
-A simple way to use this operation :
+A simple way to use this operation:

 ```go
 // Variable that defines the ArchiveService